mendix/docs/content/howtogeneral/support/troubleshoot-desktop-web-modeler-sync.md

 ---
-title: "Troubleshoot Syncing the Web Modeler & Desktop Modeler"
+title: "Troubleshoot Syncing the Desktop Modeler with the Web Modeler"
 parent: "syncing-webmodeler-desktop"
 description: "This document presents a list of problems and fixes for issues around synchronization between the Desktop Modeler and Web Modeler."
 tags: ["synchronization", "sync", "web modeler", "desktop modeler", "troubleshoot"]